nLab

 Definition

-Whether this produces the well-founded pure sets or the ill-founded ones depends on whether the axiom of foundation is satisfied in the ambient set theory.
+Whether this produces the well-founded pure sets or the ill-founded ones depends on whether the sets in the ambient set theory are well-founded or ill-founded.

 Formalization in structural set theory